 Faculty & Staff Directory

-Carolyn Hill has a Ph.D. in rhetoric from UC Berkeley, having studied the argumentative artistry of Sir James Frazer's Golden Bough.
-She teaches Reading & Composition, written argument, and public speaking courses at UC Berkeley.
-She has been teaching at the University for more than thirty years, maintains the CWP website, and writes science fiction and fantasy.
+Carolyn Hill has a Ph.D. in rhetoric from UC Berkeley, where she analyzed the argumentative artistry of Sir James Frazer's Golden Bough and taught for more than thirty years, specializing in Reading & Composition, written argument, and public speaking courses.
+In between the cracks, she wrote (and continues to write) science fiction and fantasy.
 For publications and more, see carolynhill.com.

 "Argumentative Alchemy: Writing to Persuade an Opposition Audience."
 Writing Across Berkeley.
 Spring 2002.
 Web.